UoYCS-plasma/york-nextbus/README.md

 York nextbus
 ============

-`nextbus` is a simple command line script to check the next arriving bus on York, UK.
+`nextbus` is a simple command line script to check the arrival time of next bus on York, UK.
 It uses live information grabbed from [this webpage](http://deps.at/?32903631).
 Works like this:

 	$ nextbus
 	3 min

-For the next buses, pass the verbose flag `-v`:
+For a list of arrivals, pass the verbose flag `-v`:

 	$ nextbus -v
 	Theatre Film & Television [QR/NFC]